Electric Vehicle Security Overview

 Most connected cars utilize mobile apps to control functions through their infotainment systems.
 This includes GPS navigation, and Bluetooth phone operations, as well as storing smartphone-related data, like a phone’s list of contacts.
 However, these apps can also expose the vehicle — along with any connected devices — to security risks.

-Electric Vehicle Charging Security
+Electric Vehicle Security: Electric Vehicle Charging

 In order to charge an electric vehicle, an app is often needed in order to communicate with electric vehicle supply equipment (EVSE), although in some cases it’s just as simple as plugging it in.
 However, there are several components of an EVSE that are susceptible to security breaches, which include: